Sunset, Sunrise (1973 film): Plot

 Nishi (Takeshi Ôbayashi) is a young Japanese racer participating in the 24 Hours of Le Mans.
 Despite his determination, he loses the race.
-Upon arrival back at his Paris hotel, Nishi's girlfriend Yuko (Rose Ogawa) makes love to him, trying to help him forget his failure.
+Upon arrival back at his Paris hotel, Nishi's girlfriend Yuko (Rose Ogawa) has sex with him, trying to help him forget his failure.
 Yuko is leaving for Japan in a few days, but Nishi says he does not want to return to his home country right away.
 After parting ways with Yuko at Orly Airport, Nishi decides to go on an impromptu trip to the Middle East, with only his beloved Kawasaki 500 motorcycle in tow.

 Simultaneously, at a Parisian strip club, Italian stripper Tina (Rosemary Dexter) is performing her last show.
 Tina has chosen to marry a Muslim man living in Afghanistan, sacrificing her relationship with her family in the process.
 She leaves for Afghanistan in a used Citroën.

 Meanwhile, in his Paris apartment, rich kid Paul (Glenn H. Neighbour), a hippie fleeing from his native America, plans a trip to Kathmandu.
 He fantasizes about achieving inner peace there.
 Paul takes off on his Yamaha TX750.

 In Istanbul, Nishi meets Paul by chance at a restaurant full of fellow hippies.
 The two hit it off immediately and decide to travel together.
 Shortly afterwards, they meet Tina on the deck of a ferry.
 After getting off the ferry, they part ways, but meet once again by chance in the Turkish capital city of Ankara.
 Believing that fate has connected them, the three continue traveling together.
 In their travels, Nishi and Paul both fall for Tina.
 Despite this romantic rivalry, Tina remains faithful to her husband in Afghanistan.

 Later, Nishi and Paul challenge each other to a motorcycle race, which ends in a draw.
 Tina is initially angry when she finds out about their race, believing it to be risky and dangerous.
 However, as they enter Afghanistan and get closer to Tina's destination, she forgives them.
 As their parting approaches, the men throw a farewell party for Tina.
 They reconcile their romantic feelings for her, choosing to be friends instead.
 Then, at the fork in the road, the men go left, while Tina heads right.